 Non Sleep Deep Rest (NSDR)

-According to Dr. Andrew Huberman, our bodies need the restorative benefits of sleep, which is the best brain booster, stress reliever, trauma reliever, immune booster, hormone augmenter, and emotional stabilizer.
+According to Dr. Andrew Huberman, our bodies need the restorative benefits of sleep.
+That's because sleep is the best brain booster, stress reliever, trauma reliever, immune booster, hormone augmenter, and emotional stabilizer.

 Other times, in the middle of the day, we just find ourselves dragging…